github/release-radar/README.md

 If you're a maintainer, or a contributor on an open source project, and you have a major version release that shipped, we'd love to hear from you.

+We can't promise we can feature all projects, but we would love to consider your project.

 Fill out this [issue](https://github.com/mishmanners/github-release-radar/issues/new?assignees=MishManners&labels=&template=release-radar-request.yml&title=%5BRelease+Radar+Request%5D+%3Ctitle%3E) to be considered.

 If you have questions, check out the [FAQs](https://github.com/mishmanners/github-release-radar/blob/main/faq.md), or get in touch.